zeek-studios/zeek-notes/BUILDING_GUIDELINES.md

 ### Phase 3: Future Enhancements

-- Meeting platform integration (Teams, Zoom, Google Meet)
+- Meeting platform integration (Teams, Zoom, Google Meet) - *Architectural consideration for this feature should be made from the outset to ensure seamless future integration.*
 - Cross-device synchronization
 - Advanced task management
 - Collaboration features